 Colposcopy is a procedure in which the doctor uses a colposcope (a lighted, magnifying instrument) to check the vagina and cervix for abnormal areas.
 It is not inserted into the vagina.

 The HPV vaccine works best if given before the first sexual intercourse.
 Talk to your doctor to see if you are eligible for the vaccine.
-A 2 dose regime can be given for girls between the ages 9 and 14 years old.
-For those who are 5 years old and older, a 3 dose regime is recommended over 6 months.
+A two-dose regimen can be given to girls between the ages of 9 and 14 years old.
+For those who are 5 years old and older, a three-dose regimen is recommended over 6 months.

-There are different treatments available for cervical cancer depending on the stage of cervical cancer, Factors other than the stage of the cancer that might have an impact on your treatment decision include your age, your overall health, and your own preferences.
-The three main types of treatment include surgery, radiation and chemotherapy.
+There are different treatments available for cervical cancer, depending on the stage of the cancer.
+Factors other than the stage of the cancer that might have an impact on your treatment decision include your age, your overall health, and your own preferences.
+The three main types of treatment include surgery, radiation, and chemotherapy.

 Surgery is usually the first treatment for cancer of the cervix in the early stages (where cancer is confined to the cervix).
-The most common treatment is the hysterectomy to remove the uterus (womb) and cervix.
-The neighbouring reproductive organs such as the ovaries and fallopian tubes may be removed.
-However this depends on other factors such as your age.
+The most common treatment is a hysterectomy to remove the uterus (womb) and cervix.
+The neighbouring reproductive organs, such as the ovaries and fallopian tubes, may be removed.
+However, this depends on other factors, such as your age.

-Some patients with the earliest stage cervical cancers can be treated with cervical conisation (cone biopsy) or simple hysterectomy alone.
+Some patients with the earliest stage of cervical cancer can be treated with cervical conization (cone biopsy) or simple hysterectomy alone.

-Radiation therapy is cancer treatment that uses high energy x-rays or other types of radiation to kill cancer cells or to keep them from growing.
-There are two types of radiation therapy – external and internal.
+Radiation therapy is a cancer treatment that uses high-energy X-rays or other types of radiation to kill cancer cells or keep them from growing.
+There are two types of radiation therapy: external and internal.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.

 Chemotherapy is the use of drugs to help kill cancer cells and shrink the size of the tumour.
 It is often combined with radiation therapy.
-Usually the drugs are given into a vein.
+Usually, the drugs are given in a vein.
 Once the drugs enter the bloodstream, they spread throughout the body.
 In cervical cancer, chemotherapy is also given to women with advanced or recurrent cancer.

 Got Queries?
 Book an appointment with Dr Johann Tang by filling up this form.
 We'll get on a call with you as soon as possible.